 Apply Lens Correction Automatically will use lens correction information automatically on any raw photo opened in ON1 HDR.
-Choosing Disable Base Corrections on Raw Files will turn off the basic raw-file correction settings.
+Disable Base Corrections on Raw Files turns off the basic raw-file correction settings.
 This can be helpful for scientific/technical photography, time-lapse, and other specialized applications.